algmon/the-fashion-queen-agent/README.md

 * Keith Ross, https://sites.google.com/nyu.edu/keithross, for the contribution of networking and communication
 * Yuanlie He, for the contribution of scene understanding & reconstruction
 * Yongquan Yu, for the contribution of weights adaptation
+* Linus Torvalds, https://linustorvaldslinux.weebly.com/, for the contribution of os kernel capabilities
+* Robot Operating System, https://www.ros.org/, for the contribution of low level arch
+* Genesis, https://www.genesis-3d.com/, for the contribution of high level arch
+* PyTorch, https://pytorch.org/, for the contribution of deep learning framework
+* Suanfamama, https://www.suanfamama.com/, for the contribution of making the agent work
+* Leonard Adleman, https://adleman.usc.edu/, for the contribution of encription and decryption
+* Michael A. Arbib, https://viterbi.usc.edu/directory/faculty/Arbib/Michael, for the contribution of mapping capabilities to brain regions
+* Ellis Horowitz, https://ellishorowitz.com/, for the contribution of application level internet arch
+* Laurent Itti, http://ilab.usc.edu/itti/, for the contribution of agent planning
+* David Kempe, https://www.david-kempe.com/, for the contribution of algorithms complexity analysis in time and space
+* USC trojans, https://www.usc.edu/we-are-trojans/, for the contribution of the motto to be a symbol of victory, triumph, and regeneration